isaacs/jic-jack-jo/sketching.md

 Join the game.
 Authentication required.
 If authentication is not provided, then user is redirected to /identify/game/{id} to provide credentials.

-If the seat is taken, then return a 400 Bad Request, with the current game state as the request body, so that the client can try again.
+If the seat is taken, then return a `400 Bad Request`, with the current game state as the request body, so that the client can try again.

 ### POST /game/{id}/move

-If the user is not allowed to make the supplied move, then return a 403.
+If the user is not allowed to make the supplied move, then return a `403 Forbidden`.

 Otherwise, return an updated game state.